Join Us, Register Today

 Hi, we are David and Annie

-This is a preview of Sky TV’s Ladyboys.
-Both series were filmed in Thailand and Annie and David were featured as a couple settling into a relationship that has blossomed over the last 3 years.
-As well as acting as Technical Adviser, David shared his experiences about Thailand, ladyboys and dating live on camera in a variety of locations.
-Davids’s son Troy joined the duo in series 2.
-Annie’s confidence and English speaking ability grew and culminated in her village where she told 6 million viewers about her life as a young ladyboy.
-The camera crew said that you could have heard a pin drop during her story so powerful and emotional were her revelations.
-To read more about David and Annie’s story, browse the channel for news, articles and excerpts from Bangkok Baby & Ladyboys, the inside story.
-Preview Documentary
+Sky TV’s groundbreaking series, Ladyboys was filmed in Thailand and Annie and David were featured as a couple settling into a relationship that since filming has blossomed over the last 8 years.
+As well as acting as Technical Adviser, David shared his experiences about Thailand, ladyboys and dating live on camera.
+Annie’s confidence and English speaking ability grew and culminated in her village where she told 6 million viewers about her life as a young ladyboy, her story so powerful and emotional even the crew were moved to tears.
+The TV shows were a long time ago but much was left unsaid.
+Join us here to find the answers to those questions you have about love, life in Thailand and sexuality.
+Take a look at the website video preview to the right for a flavour of what you can see inside.

 The real ‘pros’ and ‘cons’ of living and loving in Thailand.
 The price we pay for a life of our own choosing may be criticism and one may often find oneself defending the choice to live in Thailand by citing the food, accommodation, cheap hotels and friendly people and if one is bold enough, the beautiful women as our reason, but is it true; are we truly living a dream worth defending?